mmmarinho/ROS2_Tutorial/docs/source/installation.rst

 ---------------------------

 .. note::
-  You can quickly open a new terminal window by pressing :code:`CTRL+ATL+T`.
+  You can quickly open a new terminal window by pressing :kbd:`CTRL+ATL+T`.

 After a fresh install, update and upgrade all :program:`apt` packages.